 What Is Translation?
 A Guide to Transferring Meaning Between Languages

-In the continuous quest for generating more leads and boosting sales, businesses are looking beyond their domestic market and expanding their products and services to new countries.
+In the continuous quest to generate more leads and boost sales, businesses are looking beyond their domestic market and expanding their products and services to new countries.

-In this guide, we’ll explore what translation is, the different types of translation, the challenges and opportunities involved, and how technology can help businesses master the ins and outs of this complex process.
+In this guide, we will explore what translation is, the different types of translation, the challenges and opportunities involved—and how technology can help businesses master the ins and outs of this complex process.